 If you wish to stay in your home well into the future, the addition of an elevator may increase your peace of mind and provide a practical, long-term solution.
 Having a residential elevator installed can extend the useful life of your family home and create a means for safely accessing all floors of your living space.
-An in-home elevator may prove useful for transporting groceries, laundry and other bulky loads to upper and lower levels in the home as well.
+An in-home elevator may prove useful for transporting groceries, laundry, and other bulky loads to upper and lower levels in the home.
 Having a residential elevator is an investment toward comfortable, safe, independent living and has proven to increase the value and marketability of your home should you choose to relocate.

 Shopping for an In-Home Elevator